khulnasoft/integrations-core/khulnasoft_checks_downloader/README.md

-# Datadog Checks Downloader
+# Khulnasoft Checks Downloader

 ## Overview

-This package provides the secure downloader used by the [Datadog Agent][1] to download Agent-based Integrations (also known as _Checks_).
+This package provides the secure downloader used by the [Khulnasoft Agent][1] to download Agent-based Integrations (also known as _Checks_).
 Internally, it uses [The Update Framework (TUF)][2] and [in-toto][3] in order to provide _end-to-end verification_ of integrations between our developers and end-users.